AhmSaleh/The-Book-Spot/README.md

 ## Built with

-        The project is being build with .Net core 6 and React.js
+        The project is being built with .Net core 6 and React.js

+### Working on a better readme, so stay tuned 🤣